fictive-kin/openrecipes/README.md

 * [spiders/thepioneerwoman_feedspider.py](scrapy_proj/openrecipes/spiders/thepioneerwoman_feedspider.py)

 Both files are extensively documented, and should give you an idea of what's involved.
 If you have questions, check the [Feedback section](#feedback) and hit us up.

+We'll use the ["fork & pull" development model](https://help.github.com/articles/fork-a-repo) for collaboration, so if you plan to contribute, make sure to fork your own repo off of ours.
+Then you can send us a pull request when you have something to contribute.

 ## Feedback?